browserengineering/book/book/forms.md

 The code that draws the text cursor here is kind of clunky---you could imagine each layout object knowing if it's focused and then being responsible for drawing the cursor.
-That's the more traditional approach in GUI frameworks, but Chrome uses [the design presented here][focused-element] to make sure the cursor can be [globally styled][frame-caret].
+That's the more traditional approach in GUI frameworks, but Chrome for example keeps track of a global [focused-element] to make sure the cursor can be [globally styled][frame-caret].
 :::